eleeyeah/eleeyeah/README.md

 <h1 align="center">Hi 👋, my name is Ilie [ee |lee |yeh ]</h1>
-<h3 align="center">I'm a creative mind looking to feed my curiosity with new ways of making the world a better place</h3>
+<h3 align="center">I'm a creative mind looking to feed my curiosity with ways of making the world a better place</h3>

 👨‍💻 I strive for consistency and continuous learning